github/docs/content/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility.md

 If you publish a package that is linked to a repository, {% data variables.product.prodname_actions %} workflows in the linked repository automatically get access to the package, unless your organization has disabled the automatic inheritance of access permissions.
 For more information, see "[About inheritance of access permissions](#about-inheritance-of-access-permissions)" above.
 {% endif %}

-{% note %}

-**Notes:**
+> [!NOTE]
-* Syncing your package with a repository {% data variables.package_registry.package-settings-actions-access-menu %} is different than connecting your package to a repository.
+> * Syncing your package with a repository {% data variables.package_registry.package-settings-actions-access-menu %} is different than connecting your package to a repository.
 For more information about linking a repository to your package, see "[AUTOTITLE](/packages/learn-github-packages/connecting-a-repository-to-a-package)."
-* You can choose to limit permissions to workflow jobs usings the `permissions` key and `packages` scope.
+> * You can choose to limit permissions to workflow jobs usings the `permissions` key and `packages` scope.
 For more information, see "[AUTOTITLE](/actions/using-jobs/assigning-permissions-to-jobs)."
-* {% data reusables.package_registry.public-forks-private-packages %}
+> * {% data reusables.package_registry.public-forks-private-packages %}

-{% endnote %}

 ### {% data variables.product.prodname_actions %} access for packages scoped to personal accounts